-SEF will identify a suitable date for the annual monitoring event to ensure maximum attendance (this must be prior to the November School Board).
-The dates of events should be communicated to all members of the School including the School Service Delivery Officer (SSDO) who will facilitate attendance by QuEST, Education Futures, UWS Academy and any other relevant colleagues and support departments.
-The SSDO and Assistant Dean (Education) will work in collaboration to pull together relevant documentation for the School-based Annual Monitoring event.
+School Board will identify a suitable date for the annual monitoring event to ensure maximum attendance (this must be prior to the November School Board).
+The dates of events should be communicated to all members of the School including the School Service Delivery team, the QuEST Partner, Education Futures, UWS Academy and any other relevant colleagues and support departments.
+The School Service Delivery Team and Deputy Dean will work in collaboration to pull together relevant documentation for the School-based Annual Monitoring event.

-It is anticipated that with the adoption of the revised approach, key material required for the event will include the following:
+Key material required for the event will include the following: